We offer opportunities to artists and writers through a variety of programs throughout the year. Current opportunities

 A 500 to 1000-word exhibition proposal indicating the visual and conceptual vision of the exhibition and public programs.
 Please also include a list of works with the title, year, medium and dimensions, with images of the works or illustrations.
 If images are not available, please submit recent work samples produced within the last 2 years.
 Images should be uploaded in jpg format and should be a minimum of 800px and maximum of 1200px in either direction.

 We accept submissions on a rolling basis.
 The review process will take place each year in March.
 Applications are not to be edited once submitted.

 Application questions should be addressed to email@example.com

 We are seeking solo project exhibition proposals from artists working within the book arts.
-Artists are to submit a project concept that features the artistic conveyance of a project idea experimenting with the form and conceptuality of Book Art.
+Artists are to submit a project concept experimenting within the Book format.
 The floor plan of the gallery space can be seen here.

 This Exhibition Series is a competitive process and intended to provide artists with the opportunity to display the following type of projects created within the past 5 years:

 - A recent body of work that demonstrates a cohesive artistic approach